cacaocat-syr/cacaocat-syr.github.io/blog1.md

 One issue that I was not able to solve was to start the apache2 service with the dockerfile.
 User must manually start the apache2 service by going into the container itself.
 ![apache2 not starting](https://raw.githubusercontent.com/cacaocat-syr/cacaocat-syr.github.io/master/apache2-did-not-start.PNG)

- I also started experienced issues with docker itself with not portfowarding
+ I also started experienced issues with docker itself with not port forwarding
 ![dammit docker](https://raw.githubusercontent.com/cacaocat-syr/cacaocat-syr.github.io/master/docker-networking.PNG)